vanbabenk/QIFE-Image-Classification/README.md

 Runtime and numerical values may vary slightly across Colab sessions because GPU availability and package versions can vary.

-## Before manuscript submission

-Before using this repository as a publication artifact, verify that:

-- All notebook configurations match the manuscript.
-- All notebooks can run from a clean Colab runtime.
-- The reported metrics are consistent with the final manuscript tables.
-- The final release version is created on GitHub.
-- The final GitHub release is archived on Zenodo if a software DOI is required.

 ## Citation